Memphis Transition DrillsFrom the Coach’s Clipboard Basketball Playbook

 Diagram A. The coach passes the ball to the offensive guard in the back-court.
-His/her defender is in the half-court circle and must touch the dribbler IN THE CIRCLE and then try to slow and stop the ball.
+His/her defender is in the half-court circle and touches the dribbler IN THE CIRCLE and then tries to slow down and stop the ball.
 If this defender does not touch the dribbler in the circle, it's a point for the offense.

 The dribbler attacks the seam on the side of the court where the shooter is located.
 The offensive post player sprints to the weak-side block while the post defender drops to the middle of the lane.